Frequently Asked Questions (FAQs) About the Psychological Clinical Science Accreditation System (PCSAS) and Psychological Clinical Science

 No. Treatment and clinical assessment of mental disorders are fundamental to PCSAS accreditation.
 First, most of a PCSAS site visit is devoted to evaluating applied education and clinical training.
 Second, if a program did not seek APA-COA accreditation or renewal, but wished to maintain PCSAS accreditation, we would approve that program only if it still maintained excellence in applied clinical science education and training.
 Finally, PCSAS’s own continuing recognition by CHEA is dependent on PCSAS programs providing quality applied clinical training.
 CHEA recognition of PCSAS would be forfeited if such training did not occur.

 No. DoE recognition of an accrediting body mainly is for Title IV of The Higher Education Act for student federal financial aid — for loans, grants and work study.
 PCSAS students have access to these programs already because the universities that house PCSAS programs are DoE recognized already.
 So PCSAS universities are federally recognized.
-But PCSAS, itself, also is federally recognized — by the Department of Veterans Affairs, a recognition that is substantially more focused on health and mental health than on financial issues.
+But PCSAS, itself, also is federally recognized — by the Department of Veterans Affairs, the largest provider of mental health and behavioral health services in the world.
+It is a recognition substantially more focused on health and mental health would be had from DOE.

 The pipeline from enrollment in a doctoral program to licensure as an independent professional involves several key steps.